A theory of minimal K-types for flat G-bundles: Preliminaries and main results

 \begin{thm} The slope of the flat $G$-bundle $(\sG,\n)$ is a nonnegative rational number.
 It is positive if and only if $(\sG,\n)$ is irregular singular.
 The slope may also be characterized as \begin{enumerate} \item the minimum depth of any stratum contained in $(\sG,\n)$; \item the minimum depth of any stratum contained in $(\sG,\n)$ and based at an optimal point; \item the maximum slope of the associated flat vector bundles $(V_\sG,\n_V)$; or \item the maximum slope of the flat vector bundles associated to the adjoint representations and the characters. \end{enumerate} \end{thm}

-\begin{rmk} Since the category of formal flat $\GL_n(V)$-bundles is equivalent to the category of rank $n$ flat vector bundle, one would expect the notions of slope on the two categories to correspond.
-This is indeed the case; see Corollary~\ref{glslope} \end{rmk}
+\begin{rmk} Since the category of formal flat $\GL_n(V)$-bundles is equivalent to the category of rank $n$ flat vector bundle, one would expect the notions of strata, stratum containment, and slope on the two categories to correspond.
+This is indeed the case; see Corollaries~\ref{vbgl} and \ref{glslope}. \end{rmk}

 If $E$ is a degree $e$ field extension of $F$, then $E$ is generated by an element $u_E$ with $u_E^e=z$.
 We let $\pi_E : \Spec (E) \to \Spec(F)$ be the associated map of spectra.
 The pullback of a flat $G$-bundle $(\sG,\n)$ to $\Spec(E)$ will be denoted by $(\pi_E^*\sG, \pi_E^*\n)$.